 My Takeaways:

 [What were your takeaways from conference?
-You should relate these back to your goals in the previous section.
+You should relate these backs to your goals in the previous section.
 However, you may have gained insight, knowledge, or connections that you hadn’t anticipated.
 Describe those “bonus” takeaways here, as well!
 Include attachments to supporting material like session handouts, notes, or pictures.]

 Next Steps: